 "Your Order Has Arrived"/Shipping Status Scam

-You may have received an email that says your "order" from Amazon or another e-commerce retailer has arrived or has been shipped but asks you to click on a link.
+You may have received an email that says your "order" from Amazon or other ecommerce retailer has arrived or has been shipped.
+It likely asks you to click on a link.
 These emails can be a phishing scam attempting to get personal information from you by asking you to confirm your bank information or other information only known to you.
 If you are unsure about an email, make sure to check the actual email address to see if it from the company it says its from.
-Usually, phishing scams will say the company name "Amazon," but when you click on the email address it is from a random place.
+Usually phishing scams will say the company name "Amazon," but when you click on the email address, you'll notice it's not from an Amazon domain.
 Also, you should never send personal information to an email address without confirming first that it is a legitimate business.
 You can always visit the retailer's website directly and log in to your account to confirm any issues or call their customer service number on their main website.

 How to Protect Yourself From Being Scammed?

 To avoid being scammed, you have to remain diligent and follow these steps:

 - Assess the validity of all messages that you receive from people and business that you do not know.
 That includes any unsolicited phone calls, people knocking on your door, emails sent you—even those that look like they are from a company you do business with, or family and friends—and letters received in the mail that look like they are official.